 MVRPC is the lead agency for Transportation projects and Government Services projects.
 The Transportation projects and Government Services projects are reviewed by review panels which categorize the proposed projects by the importance of the project and the impact the proposed project will have in the overall area.
 The list of projects is then sent to the MVRPC Board structure for final review and adoption and submittal to the Dayton Regional Priority and Advocacy Committee.

 The Dayton Regional Priority Development and Advocacy Committee presents the approved project list to the Dayton region federal legislative delegations.
 Project sponsors who agree to participate in the process are expected to support overall project categorization.

-The latest Priority Development and Advocacy Committee (PDAC) project solicitation began on September 21, 2016 and applications were due to Dayton Development Coalition and MVRPC by November 11, 2016.
-MVRPC received five Transportation and two Government Services PDAC applications by our November 11 deadline, which are listed below:
+The latest Priority Development and Advocacy Committee (PDAC) project solicitation began on September 24, 2018 and applications were due to Dayton Development Coalition and MVRPC by November 9, 2018.
+MVRPC received six Transportation and two Government Services PDAC applications by our November 9, 2018 deadline, which are listed below:

 - South Limestone Street Improvements

 - I-675/Wilmington Pike Interchange Project